yii2mod/collection/README.md

 #####```whereIn()```

-Filter the collection by a given key / value contained within the given array:
+The `whereIn` method filters the collection by a given key / value contained within the given array.
 ```php
 $collection = new Collection([
     ['product' => 'Desk', 'price' => 200],